ysubzero/AsciiVideoEncoder/README.md

 argv[3] =

 Desired level of detail for pictures / framerate for videos.
 Must be inbetween 1 and 60.

+The program will automatically save to C:/AsciiVideoEncoder if not given a settings.txt.

 # Settings